In order for the financial statements to be relevant to the stakeholders of a corporation, they must reflect specific qualitative qualities.

 Enhancing Qualitative Characteristics

-Comparability – Accounting information should be such that it should be possible to compare an entity over time and with similar information about other entities.
-Comparability facilitates decision-makers to understand various controllable and non-controllable factors behind the success or failure of the performance of the company.
-Accordingly, they can make future decisions.
+Accounting information should be such that it should be able to compare an entity across time and with similar information about other entities.